-6. INTERNAL CONTROLS
+6 INTERNAL CONTROLS

-6.1 Specification of "token" and "nominal" values are outlined in this policy to provide guidance to Council Officers on monetary values appropriate for gifts and benefits to be accepted.

-6.2 Recording and signing off by the General Manager of "nominal value" gifts and benefits are to be undertaken through the Gift and Benefit Register, so that there is an authorisation and acknowledgement of the acceptance.
+- 6.1 Specification of "token" value is outlined in this policy to provide guidance to Council Officers on monetary values appropriate for gifts and benefits to be accepted. - 6.2 Recording and signing off by the General Manager of "token value" gifts and benefits are to be undertaken through the Gift and Benefit Register, so that there is an authorisation and acknowledgement of the acceptance.
 These will be reported to Senior Management at regular intervals.

-7. AMENDMENTS AND REVIEW
+7 AMENDMENTS AND REVIEW

 7.1 Due to the nature of this Policy and the possible implications that may flow from any gift or benefit received, this Policy may be reviewed at any time.
 However the Policy will be reviewed within 12 months of an Ordinary Election of the Council.
-Suggested amendments should be forwarded to the Director Support Services.
+Suggested amendments should be forwarded to the Director Support Services or Manager Corporate Services & Governance.

-8. GIFTS AND BENEFITS - PERCEPTION AND INTENTION
+8 GIFTS AND BENEFITS - PERCEPTION AND INTENTION